Lme20/GDT-notes/COURSES/DIT224/course.md

 **TASK 1: Setting up framebuffer objects**

+- Previous tutorials include rendering to a default framebuffer. part of the window system and used to **render directly** to the screen.
+- This tutorial will be about rendering to a framebuffer object (offscreen rendering targets).
+  - Used to **render into textures**, enabling advanced effects like post-processing, shadow mapping, etc.
+  - You can attach custom color, depth, or stencil textures

 Just like when creating a vertex array object, we follow the same steps to create a framebuffer

 - Step 1: Generate framebuffer and bind it - bind it